jamierpond/madea.blog/yapi/why-another-client.md

 LLMs cannot do that.
 They cannot safely read or modify hidden state, and they cannot reason about a workflow embedded in a GUI.

-These tools are great for learning an API.
-They do not scale to automated ownership.
+These tools are great for learning API development in a fun and easy way.
+But it's not fast to use for power users.

 ---